raobabar/Methods_For_Dimensionality_Reduction/README.md

 8. Forward selection:

 Steps:
-a.
-Identify the best variable based on model accuracy.
+a) Identify the best variable based on model accuracy.
-b.
-Add the next best variable into the model.
+b) Add the next best variable into the model.
-c.
-And so on until you meet some predefined criteria, whether that criteria is based on some threshold value or some number of features.
+c) And so on until you meet some predefined criteria, whether that criteria is based on some threshold value or some number of features.

 9. Backward elimination:

 Steps:
-a.
-Start putting all variables into the model.
+a) Start putting all variables into the model.
-b.
-Drop at least useful variable based on smallest drop in model accuracy.
+b) Drop at least useful variable based on smallest drop in model accuracy.
-c.
-And so on until some predefined criteria is satisfied.
+c) And so on until some predefined criteria is satisfied.

 10. Stepwise selection: